-The year 2018 has been pretty standard for Bollywood, considering the new wave of meaningful content driven cinema that has swept over the working classes of the nation.
-Yes, the average movie goer now demands more than the hackneyed song dance routine, and that is happening slowly, but steadily.
-Big budget mega productions turned out to be duds, and small budget intimate productions turned out to be box office surprises going on to impress critics and audiences alike.
+The year 2018 has been pretty standard for Bollywood, considering the new wave of meaningful content-driven cinema that has swept over the working classes of the nation.
+Yes, the average moviegoer now demands more than the hackneyed song-dance routine, and that is happening slowly but steadily.
+Big-budget mega productions turned out to be duds and small-budget intimate productions turned out to be box office surprises going on to impress critics and audiences alike.
 The years following the close of the last decade are witness to this incoming wave, and 2018 was no different.

-While things have finally started to look up, Bollywood still regrettably seems far from producing its first potent sci-fi blockbuster or an indie darling recognised worldwide.
+While things have finally started to look up, Bollywood still regrettably seems far from producing its first potent sci-fi blockbuster or an indie darling recognized worldwide.
 However, lamenting for another day, perhaps, since today we reminisce on the year that has gone by and the films it brought along, particularly the good ones that ought to be lauded for their effort and execution.
 So, without further ado, here goes the list of top Hindi movies of 2018.

 20. Parmanu: The Story of Pokhran

-For what it is, ‘Parmanu’ is an important story of the nation’s second nuclear test that was essential in establishing the country as a nuclear superpower in front of its contemporaries, and one that needed to be told.
+For what it is, ‘Parmanu’ is an important story of the nation’s second nuclear test that was essential in establishing the country as a nuclear superpower in front of its contemporaries and one that needed to be told.
 However, I’m not completely sold on the way this story was chosen to be told.
-Facts are glossed over, and some key scenes are overdramatised and overplayed for a heavier impact, tropes that have by now become standard trappings of a genre that more or less appeals to the nationalist sense of pride in the viewer.
+Facts are glossed over, and some key scenes are overdramatized and overplayed for a heavier impact, tropes that have by now become standard trappings of a genre that more or fewer appeals to the nationalist sense of pride in the viewer.
 Sadly for this reason, and the important event the film documents, it is hard to point out flaws in a film of this nature, but believe me when I say that ‘Parmanu’ could have been a momentous film marking a momentous occasion, had it been for better execution.

 19. Bhavesh Joshi Superhero

 I include this film on this list solely to laud an effort made in the right direction, one that was direly required to atleast light a path.
 Superhero films in India are widely misunderstood, and Vikramaditya Motwane, one of my absolute favourites, with only four feature films and a Netflix series to his credit, takes it upon himself to correct that notion.
-He partly succeeds even, what with all the obvious homages to Batman’s character, and the film having its share of exhilarating action, hand to hand and chase sequences, but that is after a lot of time has been spent in groundwork, establishing the local roots of our vigilante(s) fighting the biggest villain of them all: corruption.
+He partly succeeds even, what with all the apparent homages to Batman’s character, and the film having its share of exhilarating action, hand to hand and chase sequences, but that is after a lot of time has been spent in groundwork, establishing the local roots of our vigilante(s) fighting the biggest villain of them all: corruption.
 This one had real potential, and though the film may have tanked, perhaps a well-crafted sequel can fix that?

 18. Soorma